 A stronger voice for small organisations

-Most of our organisations have their origin in a personal tragedy and want to make a positive difference in their own countries.
+Most of our organisations have their origin in a personal tragedy and hence most are generally small and poorly resourced national organisations, who have taken on the huge task of trying to address the much-neglected issue of road death and injury and road victim treatment, and to make a positive difference in their own countries.

 Greater chance for our demands to be met

 There is a greater weight to our demands on behalf of road crash victims if we make those against the background of this international coalition, and therefore a much greater chance for those demands to be met.